 You must experience this work.
 The choreography and music are stellar.
 The dancers carry large props to phenomenal effect – from large rocks, to wood that is rearranged into shelter for the women and later fences to entramp them.
 A dizzying sequence centres on blow flies representing the contempt of the colonisers for the traditional custodians and their land, which they tried to destroy.

-On in Sydney now to 14 July then touring nationally.
+Played in Sydney until 14 July then touring nationally.